 If you are going to use the new calibrated white tile on this sensor, you have to run the CD program to update the white tile values in the sensor memory.

-For transmission measurements, the white tile just fills in the reflectance sphere port and the calibrated values are not assigned during transmission standardization.
+For transmittance measurements, the white tile just fills in the reflectance sphere port and the calibrated values are not assigned during transmittance standardization.

 FAQ: “The value of the green tile seems associated with that of the white tile.
 When we standardized the sensor using the old white tile, its green tile passes.
 When we use the new one (w/o software) the green tile fails (low XYZ values).”